slavipande/Workshop-TechWritingPortfolio/README.md

 The contents of this repo represent the expected end result from a workshop entitled **Creating a Tech Writing Portfolio with Docs as Code Tooling**.

-## What you'll need?
+## What You'll Need?

-Checkout [Creating a Tech Writing Portfolio with Docs as Code Tooling - What You Will Need](https://slavipande.github.io/Workshop-TechWritingPortfolio/blog/what-you-will-need) for more details.
+Checkout [Creating a Tech Writing Portfolio with Docs as Code Tooling - Preliminary Setup](https://slavipande.github.io/Workshop-TechWritingPortfolio/blog/preliminary-setup) for more details.

-## How to use this template?
+## How to Use This Template?

 1. Fork this repo.